 In our opinion, the District complied with the compliance requirements for Measures "M" and "O" General Obligation Bonds proceeds listed and tested above.
-However, the results of our auditing procedures disclosed an instance of noncompliance with those requirements, which is required to be reported and which is described in the accompanying schedule of findings and responses as Finding 2014-1.

 This report is intended for the information of the Board of Trustees, management and the Citizens' Bond Oversight Committee; however, this report is a matter of public record.